clefayomide/webhook-relay/README.md

 <p align="center">
-Webhook Relay & Processing Template
+Webhook Relay
 </p>

 ## 🧩 Overview

-This project is a robust and scalable template for handling webhooks, designed specifically for payment providers and third-party API integrations.
-It offers a plug-and-play system to reliably receive, verify, queue, and process webhook events, featuring built-in support for idempotency checks and background job handling.
+Webhook Relay is a plug-and-play, open-source template designed for **payment companies, SaaS platforms, and fintech startups**.
+It unifies inconsistent webhook structures from various payment gateways into a **standardized event format**, so you can scale integrations faster and maintain consistency across your stack.

 Currently, it includes webhook setup support for: